Ragi cookies step-by-step recipe with video and photos.

 - Add flour mixture and combine well.
 Rub the mixture with your fingers to incorporate the butter-jaggery

-- Add 1 tbsp milk at a time and bring together as a dough
+- Add 1 tablespoon milk at a time and bring together as a dough

 - Wrap in a cling wrap and let it chill in the refrigerator for 20-30 minutes

-- Meanwhile, preheat oven at 160 C. Line a baking tray with baking paper
+- Meanwhile, preheat the oven at 160 C or 320 F. Line a baking tray with baking paper

 - Once the dough is rested, pinch out small portions of the dough and shape it like cookies